TABLE A Comparative Summary Statistics for Transportation and Storage Establishments with Total Employment of 20 and Over: Philippines, 2017 and 2016

 Inventories refer to the stock of goods owned by and under the control of the establishment as of a fixed date, regardless of where the stocks are located.
 Valuation is at current replacement cost in purchaser prices.
 Replacement cost is the cost of an item in terms of its present price rather than its original cost.

 Paid employees are all persons working in the establishment and receiving pay, as well as those working away from the establishment paid by and under the control of the establishment.
 Included are all employees on sick leave, paid vacation or holiday.
 Excluded are consultants, home workers, receiving pure commissions only, and workers on indefinite leave.

 Salaries and wages are payments in cash or in kind to all employees, prior to deductions for employee’s contributions to SSS/GSIS, withholding tax, etc. Included are total basic pay, overtime pay and other benefits.

 Value added is gross output less intermediate input.
-Gross output for Transportation and Storage sector is the sum of the total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
-Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others (less rent expense from land); goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.
+Gross output for Transportation and Storage sector is the sum of income from service rendered, real estate sales less real estate sold, commissions and fees earned, income from renting and leasing services of real estate properties, income from non-industrial service done for others (less rent income from land), sales of goods (less cost of goods sold), grants and donations, other income, capital expenditures of fixed assets produced on own account and change in inventories.
+Intermediate input is the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others (less rent expense for land); goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.